Hoyasumii/avengers-endgame/README.md

 [Thor lets go of Tony.
 Sorry, Thor.
 Maybe next time.]

 BRUCE BANNER: You saw what those stones did to Thanos.
-It almost killed him
+It almost killed him.